 (Disclosure: Some of the links below may be affiliate links)

 The stock market is the best place to invest your money.
-But it is also a fascinating place with a long history.
+But the stock market is also a strange place with a long history.
 There are so many great facts surrounding the stock market.
 It is fascinating.

 Knowing all these facts will probably not make you a better investor.
 But it is still very interesting to learn some details about the place you are investing your money in, no?
 Some of these surprised me.
 I hope you will find them interesting!